Equitability and explosive synchronisation in multiplex and higher-order networks: Introduction

 The study of synchronization in coupled networks of oscillators \cite{boccaletti2006structure} serves as a fundamental pillar to understand the dynamics of interconnected systems, holding profound implications across numerous disciplines \cite{rosenblum2003synchronization, boccaletti2002synchronization, boccaletti2018synchronization}.
 At its core, the existence of a synchronized state represent how individual elements within a network coordinate their behaviours, fostering coherence or collective dynamics.
 In recent years, traditional results of global synchronizability in standard networks \cite{pecora1998master} have been extended to both systems with multiple layers of interactions \cite{boccaletti2014structure, della2020symmetries, delgenio2016synchronization, boccaletti2018synchronization, delgenio2022mean} as well as systems with many-body interactions \cite{battiston2020networks, gambuzza2021stability}, constituting a new paradigm that allows researchers to better model the complex processes of real-world systems~\cite{boccaletti2023structure}.

 A synchronized state may not involve the whole network.
 In fact, under specific conditions, one can observe one or more subsets of nodes that synchronize their motion independently of the other groups of nodes and of the rest of the network, giving rise to the phenomenon known as \emph{cluster synchronization}.
 Notably, even though the nodes within a specific cluster evolve in a coordinated fashion, displaying similar patterns of activity or dynamics, nodes in other clusters may have different synchronization patterns or even remain desynchronized from each other.
 Understanding how clusters within a network synchronize their activities impacts multiple fields, as it offers insights into the general processes of organization and dynamics in complex systems \cite{pecora2014cluster, schaub2016graph, sorrentino2016complete, siddique2018symmetry, sanchez2020exploiting, jafari2024periodic, sun2025chimera, parastesh2025synchronization}, including brain networks, social networks, power grids, and biological systems.
+The existence of cluster synchronised solutions has been related to the presence of network symmetries and, more generally, of equitable partitions~\cite{schaub2016graph,o2013observability}, balanced equivalent relations \cite{golubitsky2023dynamics, golubitsky2005patterns, stewart2003symmetry, aguiar2023network} and graph fibrations \cite{stewart2024dynamics, boldi2002fibrations}.

 Recently, the study of synchronisation has been considered in generalisations of network models, such as multilayer and hypergraph models \cite{delgenio2016synchronization,gambuzza2021stability}.
+Indeed, there is increasing evidence of the importance of higher-order interactions in real-world systems \cite{battiston2020networks, delabays2025hypergraph}, with emerging applications of higher-order dynamics to real-world systems \cite{momani2024directed}.
 In contrast to network models, explosive synchronisation has been commonly observed in higher-order network dynamics \cite{battiston2021physics, ghorbanchian2021higher}.
-In this article, we formally explain the role of equitability in cluster synchronisation for a very general system of coupled identical dynamical units in multilayer and hypergraph networks.

-In particular, we show that the occurrence of equitability, and thus (generic, or independent) cluster synchronisation, is much more rare in multilayer and higher-order networks, as it must be simultaneously and satisfied on each layer, or at each order of multi-body interaction, independently.
-This explains why cluster synchronisation is uncommon in such systems, which, instead, almost universally feature explosive synchronisation.

-More specifically, we show that equitability (of the partition of the underlying interaction multiplex, or hypergraph, into clusters) is a necessary condition for the existence of \emph{independent} cluster-synchronised solutions, that is, synchronised solutions for which the coupling functions between clusters are linearly independent over trajectories.
-Conversely, equitability is also a sufficient condition for synchronisation: we can construct cluster synchronised solutions with respect to any given partition, as long as it is equitable.